smaurice101/readthedocs/docs/source/tmlbuilds.rst

        \-\-entity\-\- then TML will search the rtmsstream as usual.

-       **NOTE: You can specify search terms from differenct topics.**
+       **NOTE: You can specify search terms from differenct topics using ~**

        For example, if rtmsstream=topic1,topic2 and

-       searchterms=search1;search2 - then TML will apply
+       searchterms=search1 ~ search2 - then TML will apply

        search1 to topic1, and search2 to topic2.
 This is